-St Helens Council licence two difference types of vehicles: hackney carriages and private hire vehicles.
+St Helens Borough Council licenses two difference types of vehicles: hackney carriages and private hire vehicles.
 Each vehicle will be issued with a licence plate that will be displayed on the rear of the vehicle displaying the following information:

 * The driver can only carry the number of passengers specified on the external rear licence plate, irrespective of whether such passengers are children or adults.
 Carrying more than the specified number is unlawful and could render the insurance null and void.